Summer Strike

 Summer Strike (Korean: 아무것도 하고 싶지 않아) is a 2022 South Korean television series starring Kim Seol-hyun and Im Si-wan.
 It is based on a webtoon of the same Korean title by writer Joo Young-hyun.
-The series is an original drama of Genie TV, and is be available for streaming on its platform and on OTT media service Seezn.
-It also aired on ENA's Mondays and Tuesdays at 21:20 (KST) time slot, from November 21 to December 27, 2022.
+The series is an original drama of Genie TV, and is available for streaming on its platform and on OTT media service Seezn.
+It also aired on ENA from November 21 to December 27, 2022, every Monday and Tuesday at 21:20 (KST).

 Synopsis

 Summer Strike is about people who start finding themselves after leaving their lifestyles in a complicated city, and moving to an unfamiliar place to do nothing.